hanzhi713/WeChat-CLI-Tool/README.md

 #### Dependencies:
 ##### itchat, opencv-python, numba and primesieve

-Though it is ok to use mine, I suggest you to use your own Tuling and Face++ API key.
+You may need to get Tuling Chatbot API key and Face++ API key if you want to use Tuling.py and FaceAnalysis.py

 If you want to write your own command-line module, please refer to ModuleTemplate.py for details.